 For the person who has been betrayed:

-Start by making it clear to your partner that you can only work on rebuilding your marriage and trust if the infidelity (including any contact with the illicit friend) has completely ended and that you believe it will never happen again in the future.
+Start by making it clear to your cheating partner that you can only work on rebuilding your marriage and trust if the infidelity (any contact with the illicit ‘friend’) has completely ended and will not resume in any form in the future.

-Set specific times to work on the affair.
+Set specific times to talk about the affair.
 You should not expect your partner to deal with this, even though they caused this crisis, non-stop (they may feel overwhelmed and become angry, ruining any progress you have made).
-Set aside some time to work on the ‘infidelity’ unless it is extremely urgent.
+Keep to the times you have set aside to work on the ‘infidelity’, unless it is extremely urgent.
 When things come up, wait until the next scheduled time to work on new or additional issues.

-It is probably best if you get some help from a caring relationship specialist.
-Just as you would get proper medical attention if you were in a devastating automobile accident, so too when surviving infidelity, you need to get the proper help to heal fully and properly.
+It is probably best to get help from a caring relationship specialist.
+Just as you would get proper medical attention if you broke a bone, so too when seeking to be forgiving of a cheating spouse, you need to get skilled professional help.